sernle/c24-api-gettingstarted/readme.md

 You also need to import your model classes.
 For the code sample in the referenced project we need:

     import biz.c24.io.gettingstarted.customer.CustomersFile;

+You would usually generate the jars using studio and include them in your build process.
+For this demo we will use the C24 maven plugin to create the classes dynamically from the data models

+To do this you need to execute the maven command  - mvn clean install

+This will generate java classes in target/generated-sources

 ### Parsing